CookieJon/vue2-dragula-demo/README.md

 Please report [bugs or issues](https://github.com/kristianmandrup/vue2-dragula)

-### Using v-dragula directive
+## Using v-dragula directive

-Use the `v-dragula` directive on an element to point to an underlying model data model (ie. an `Array`) in the VM.
-Use the `service` attribute to target a registered `DragulaService` and the `drake` attribute to define which named drake configuration to use for that service.
+- `v-dragula` directive on an element must point to an underlying data model (`Array`) in the VM.
+- `service` attribute specifies a registered `DragulaService`
+- `drake` attribute to use a specific named drake configuration registered on the service

+### Global app service example

+By not specifying a specific service it will use the global application level dragula service `$dragula.$service`

 ```html
 <div class="wrapper">